xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 ![Network Architecture](./images/lab-architeture.png)

-Create the Lab environment using the Azure CLI inside Azure Cloud Shell.
+Create the Lab environment using the Azure CLI inside Azure Cloud Shell for Azure resources.

 1. To start Azure Cloud Shell: